4-DS/SinaraML-Def-Guide/docs/source/intro.rst

 Such answers may seem too complicated and incomprehensible to the unprepared reader.
 And this is understandable.
 Without understanding what is ML pipeline and what is monitoring of ML models, our explanation is useless

-In order not to sell a cat in a poke, we will try to rephrase our answer.
+In order not to sell a cat in a poke, we will try to rephrase our answer:

-   *.
-If we want to get more than a short-lived first version of the ML model, we need to shift our focus from ML models to ML pipelines and Model Monitoring
+   * If we want to get more than a short-lived first version of the ML model, we need to shift our focus from ML models to ML pipelines and Model Monitoring
-   *.
-If we want to minimize TCO and time to market for our models, we need tools to cheaply develop and transfer ML pipelines and their results between Data Scientists
+   * If we want to minimize TCO and time to market for our models, we need tools to cheaply develop and transfer ML pipelines and their results between Data Scientists